EXCLUSIVE-White House not under pressure to expand US crude exports -adviser

 that the Department took, I think that ... there's not a lot of

-for more relief from a ban they view as a relic of the 1970s
+relief from a ban they view as a relic of the 1970s Arab oil

 By standing pat, however, Obama may avoid clashing with his